eldinsahbaz/SentimentAnalysis/README.md

 # SentimentAnalysis
-Artificial Intelligence project using a Naive Bayes classifier to perform sentiment analysis
+Artificial Intelligence project using a Naive Bayes classifier with stemming and continuous learning to perform sentiment analysis